 - 7:00 pm – Winsome Kind: a folk music duo

 - 8:00 pm – Calle Verde: a group of flamenco dancers

 For more information see the Khatsahlano Street Party website.

-Another fabulous event around the same time is Carnaval del Sol, which is also free and features lot of great music.
-For information on Carnaval del Sol and other festivals at other times of the year, check out Vancouver’s Festivals & Events Calendar.
+Another fabulous event around the same time is Carnaval del Sol, which is also free and features lots of great music.
+For information about Carnaval del Sol and other festivals at other times of the year, check out Vancouver’s Festivals & Events Calendar.